axgu/srp-lab-notebook/_sources/prep/log_reg/diabetes-summary.md

 ## Glucose Comparison

 Since both previous applications of logistic regression on the diabetes dataset indicated that glucose was the most significant variable, models were created to perform logistic regression on glucose and another variable that also had a greater impact.
-Disregarding the bias as this is the same for all cases, the features with the most extreme weights after glucose, from most significant to least signficiant, were BMI, pregnancies, and diabetes pedigree function.
-Performing logistic regression on these variables and glucose yielded very similar test accuracies, specifically of 76.0417%, 77.0834%, and 77.6042%, respectively.
+Disregarding the bias, as this is the same for all cases, the features with the most extreme weights after glucose, from most significant to least signficiant, were BMI, pregnancies, and diabetes pedigree function.
+Performing logistic regression on these variables and glucose yielded similar test accuracies of 76.0417%, 77.0834%, and 77.6042%, respectively.
 This can also be seen in the side-by-side scatterplots below comparing predicted diabetics to observed diabetics for each of the three models.

 ```{image} ./glucose-bmi.png
 :name: label